 Sometimes having a little FOMO (fear of missing out) is healthy.
-Spying on the benefits that you can have in other careers could be helpful when they appear satisfying and encouraging to take the decision to leave a wrong career.
+Spying on the benefits that you can have in other careers could be helpful when they appear satisfying and encouraging to decide to leave a wrong career.
 However, browsing job listings and discovering that the benefits seem normal could exacerbate the situation.

 9- Your Performance Is Getting Worse Without a Clear Reason

 Your boss informs you that your output is unsatisfactory, your coworkers have voiced their concerns about your lack of focus, and your performance has declined.
-Consequently, you aren’t feeling at ease doing the work.
+Consequently, you don’t feel at ease doing the work.
 It might be the workplace or the actual work itself.
 It’s time to think about switching to a new, better-suited career.

 10- Your Mental and Physical Health Are Collapsing